cbaillar/tutorial/heavyion_tutorial/README.md

 ```
 docker run -it -v ~/jetscape-rivet-docker:/home/jetscape-rivet-user --name myJetscapeRivet --rm -p 8888:8888 tmengel/jetscaperivet:latest
 ```

+This will basically start our heavy ion analysis!

 Now, we will put our calibration file in a new working directory.
 ```